belzebuu/GroupFormation/README.md

-Three columns indicating for a `Variable`, ie, characteristics, the `Type` (`category` for categorical and `float64` for numerical) and the `Priority`. `Priority=` 1 is the highest priority.
+Three columns indicating for a `Variable`, ie, characteristics, the `Type` (`category` for categorical and `float64` for numerical) and the `Priority`. `Priority=` 1 means that the characteristics is the first and most important in priority.
+`Heterogeneous` is whether hetergeneity within the groups should be promoted (1) or avoided (-1).

+#### projects

+Placeholders for the groups.
+Here we specify how many groups and how many students are allowed in each group.
+The labels of the columns must be kept as in the example. `team` can be left empty.
+The `type` is used to create different collections of groups.
+For example, in a course with students from different study programs (curricula) one might want to keep students grouped only with students from the same study program.

 #### types

-Here we express the compatibilities between study programs.
+The compatibilities between study programs.
 Each line contains a type that is the `key` and a type `type` that is compatible with it.
 If a type is compatible with several types, write the pairwise compatibilities rowwise.

-#### projects

-Here we specify how many groups and how many students in each group we want to have.
-The labels of the columns must be kept as in the example. `team` can be left empty.
-The `type` is used to create different collections of groups.
-For example, one might want to have students belonging to a study program be all grouped in groups with students from the same study program. `Heterogeneous` is whether hetergeneity within the groups should be promoted or viceversa.

 #### restrictions